claytonchew/contribute-codes/content/privacy-policy.md

 ## 7. Changes to this Policy

 We may update this Privacy Policy from time to time.
-When we do, we will post the updated version on this page.
+Your continued use of the website after changes are made indicates your acceptance of the revised policy.